matt-kukla/tofn/README.md

 associated arithemetic operations.

 ## Installation
+To build/install the contents of this repository locally, run `dune build`, followed by `dune install`.

-Available on opam, run `opam install tofn`.
+This package may also be installed from opam with `opam install tofn`.

 ## Documentation
 Documentation can be built with ```ocamldoc```, or accessed [online](http://mkukla.net/doc/tofn/Tofn.html).